TRIGGER POINT INJECTIONS

 To be seen at VIP Therapy for Assessment and/or Treatment, a referral is required from your Family Doctor and/or Specialist.
 It is absolutely necessary that you and your Doctor/Specialist have a clear discussion about receiving Trigger Point Injection Therapy.
 There may be other medical conditions that need to be treated prior to receiving this treatment.

-Please be sure to bring your Physician Referral Form with you to your first appointment or make sure that we have received the form via fax from your Physician.
+Please be sure to have your Physician Referral Form emailed or faxed to the office PRIOR to your first appointment.
 Without this form the MD cannot perform treatment.
 The referral form can be found on the "Referrals and Forms" page of this website where you can download and print it.
-The form needs to be completed by your Doctor and the appropriate investigations and/or history is to be provided
+The form needs to be completed by your Doctor and the appropriate investigations and/or history are to be provided along with the referral.

 Please note that VIP Therapy does not accept open WorksafeBC cases without prior WorksafeBC approval.